-Based on students’ average response to the real and the pseudo concepts, this analysis identifies 4 types of students in each education system: low claimers, irrational respondents, ideal respondents, and over claimers.
+Based on the average of students’ responses to the real and the pseudo concepts, this analysis identifies four types of students in each education system: low claimers, irrational respondents, ideal respondents, and over claimers.
 As seen in Figure 2, across the 64 education systems, the percentage of over claimers ranged from 8% in Korea and Spain to 18% in Sweden.
-In the United States, 12% of the students are identified as over claimers.
+In the United States, 12% of students were identified as over claimers.

-Most of the education systems with high percentages of over claimers have low performance in mathematics, defined as having an average mathematics performance below the OECD average.
-A few exceptions include New Zealand and Denmark, where there are high percentages of over claimers but also higher-than-OECD-average mathematic performance.
+Most of the education systems with high percentages of over claimers had low performance in mathematics, defined as mathematics performance below the OECD average.
+A few exceptions include New Zealand and Denmark, which had high percentages of over claimers, but also higher-than-OECD-average mathematic performance.

 Q4: Are there gender gaps in the percentage of over claimers?

 Depending on the education system, there may be a gender gap in the percentage of over claimers, as shown in Figure 3.
-In the United States, for example, 11% of girls are over claimers, while 12% of boys are the same.
+In the United States, for example, 11% of girls are over claimers, as are 12% of boys.
 The gender gap is not statistically significant in this case.
 In 31 education systems, however, there are higher percentages of boys than girls who are over claimers.
-In 3 education systems, which all have below OECD average mathematics performance, higher percentages of girls than boys are identified as over claimers.
+In 3 education systems, all of which have mathematics performance below the OECD average, higher percentages of girls than boys were identified as over claimers.

-Q5: What are the mathematics scores for students who are over claimers and ideal respondents?
+Q5: What are the mathematics scores for over claimers and ideal respondents?

 Figure 4 illustrates the average mathematics scores by student group in each education system.
-The average mathematics scores for over claimers range from 386 in Indonesia to 639 in Shanghai – China, which are generally higher than the scores of low claimers and the irrational respondents.
-In the United States, students who are identified as over claimers scored 516 on average, while its low claimers and irrational respondents scored 428 and 388, respectively.
+The average mathematics scores for over claimers, which are generally higher than the scores of low claimers and irrational respondents, ranged from 386 in Indonesia to 639 in Shanghai–China.
+In the United States, students who are identified as over claimers scored 516 on average, while low claimers and irrational respondents scored 428 and 388, respectively.

-However, compared with ideal respondents, over claimers tend to have lower average mathematics scores across the 64 education systems.
-Except for Macao – China, Albania, and Tunisia where the gap in the average mathematics scores between over claimers and ideal respondents are not measurably different, in all education systems, over claimers score on average, from 26 points (Hong Kong – China) to 100 points (Qatar) lower than ideal respondents.
+Compared with ideal respondents, over claimers tended to have lower average mathematics scores across the 64 education systems.
+Except for Macao – China, Albania, and Tunisia, where the gap in the average mathematics scores between over claimers and ideal respondents is not measurably different, in all other education systems, over claimers scored, on average, from 26 points (Hong Kong – China) to 100 points (Qatar) lower than ideal respondents.

-The score of ideal respondents provides adjustment to the score of all students in measuring mathematics performance.
-The former indicator excludes students who are over claimers, lower claimers, and irrational respondents, and therefore provides new information about the mathematics performance of an education system.
-The mathematics score of ideal respondents is the lowest in Albania (388 points) and is the highest in Chinese Taipei (672 points).
+The score of ideal respondents can be used to provide an adjustment to the score of all students in measuring mathematics performance.
+The former indicator excludes students who are over claimers, lower claimers, and irrational respondents and, therefore, provides new information about the mathematics performance of an education system.
+The mathematics score of ideal respondents is lowest in Albania (388 points) and highest in Chinese Taipei (672 points).

-When ranking the 64 education systems based on mathematics scores of ideal respondents rather than of all students, education systems move up as many as 19 places (from the 23rd to the 4th in New Zealand), and moves down as many as 23 places (from the 6th to the 29th in Macao – China)
+When ranking the 64 education systems based on mathematics scores of ideal respondents rather than of all students, education systems move up as many as 19 places (from 23rd to 4th in New Zealand) and down as many as 23 places (from 6th to 29th in Macao – China).

 Significance